ipfs-inactive/kubernetes-ipfs/readme.md

-> Experiment with setting up a Kubernetes
-> cluster with go-ipfs for e2e and stress testing

 # Get Started

-Have golang, minikube and kubectl installed on the machine.
+kubernetes-ipfs works with both a full kubernetes deployment, or the [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) all-in-one system

+## With Minikube

-`./reset-minikube.sh` to make sure you have a funky fresh install
+`./reset-minikube.sh` to set minikube up in a clean state

 `./init.sh` to create go-ipfs and grafana deployments on minikube

+## Running tests

-`go run main.go tests/simple-add-and-cat.yml` and see it passing in the bottom
+`go run main.go tests/simple-add-and-cat.yml`

+The go application returns `0` when expectations were met, `1` when they failed

 # Example Reports